Original iPhone review

-The original iPhone launched ten years ago on 9 January 2007 and was available to buy in the UK in November 2007.
+The original iPhone launched 10 years ago on 9 January 2007 and was available to buy in the UK in November 2007, but 29 June marks the 10-year anniversary of the day the original iPhone went on sale in the US.
 Here, you can revisit our original review, which highlights how far the iPhone has come since then.

 So what do we think?
 There’s plenty to love, and plenty to lament about Apple’s new mobile.
 With its solid design and a beautiful, touch-sensitive 480 x 320-pixel screen the iPhone is beautiful to look at and a joy to use.
 Its browser, while not as versatile as the one on a desktop or laptop, is impressive and - at a stroke - has made all other mobile internet devices look antiquated and woeful.
 And of course, it works fine for making phone calls.